SeedSigner/seedsigner-os/README.md

 ### Image Location and Naming

-By default, the docker-compose.yml is configured to create a container volume to the images directory in the repo.
+By default, the docker-compose.yml is configured to create a container volume of the *images* directory in the repo.
 This is where all the image files are written out after the container completes building the OS from source.
-The images are named using this convention:
+That volume is accessible from the host.
+The image files are named using this convention:

 `seedsigner_os.<app_repo_branch>.<board_config>.img`